 - Basic information about yourself (Year, Major, current GPA, UCID, etc.)

 - An unofficial copy of your most recent transcript (.pdf)

 - Research Project information: project title, name of faculty mentor(s), approximate start/end dates of proposed research period, average hours dedicated to the research per week

 - A Research Proposal (.pdf): maximum of 1000 words, single spaced, 12-point font.
 Please include the title of your project and name in the header of your essay.

 - In your research proposal, please describe in your own words the project - its general aims, structure, and what you and your mentor hope to accomplish through the research project.
 You may include citations and an additional page of supplimentary information, as relevant.
 These will not be included in your word count.
 Please treat this as a formal research proposal; it should be written clearly and carefully.
 It functions as the core of your application and its quality will determine the success fo your application.

 - In addition to detailing your research aims and objectives, please also address your motivations for pursuing the research experience and how this experience will contribute to your education at UChicago and the development of your future plans to pursue a Ph.D.

 - A Letter of Recommendation from your primary research mentor

 - A Faculty member (of any rank, including lecturer or senior-lecturer) must be named as your primary research mentor.
-You may not research exclusively with this person, but for the purposes of the application they should be the author of your recommendation and review/affirm your research proposal and summer research opportunity.
+You might not research exclusively with this person, but for the purposes of the application they should be the author of your recommendation and review/affirm your research proposal and summer research opportunity.

 Questions or concerns?
-Please contact Tracy Nyerges, Assistant Director of Undergraduate Research at email@example.com or Nichole Fazio, Director, College Center for Research & Fellowships.
+Please contact Tracy Nyerges, Assistant Director of Undergraduate Research at email@example.com or Nichole Fazio, Executive Director, College Center for Research & Fellowships.